oneapi-src/level-zero-spec/scripts/core/INTRO.md

 Thus, the loader's internal function pointer table entries may point to:
     + validation layer intercepts (if enabled),
-    + common driver intercepts (e.g., if more than one supported device type are present in the system),
     + instrumentation layer intercepts (if enabled),
     + device driver exports,
     + or any combination of the above

-${"##"} Common Driver
-The common driver determines which other vendor's device driver(s) need to be loaded, based on which device types are present in the system and recognized by the common driver.
-The common driver contain vendor-specific implementations of a subset of APIs (such as memory allocation) and use private DDIs for notifying device drivers of these events.
-The common driver may be bypassed entirely if there is only one device driver needed.

-## --validate=off
-The common driver is dynamically linked using a _${x}_vendor_com.dll_ (windows) / _${x}_vendor_com.so_ (linux);
-where _vendor_ is a name chosen by the device vendor.
-For example, Intel GPUs use the name: "${x}_intc_com".
-## --validate=on

 ${"##"} Device Drivers
 The device driver(s) contain the device-specific implementations of the APIs.